 - Activate the EOC as necessary to coordinate the response to a disaster situation within the county.

 - Maintain and operate an Emergency Communications van to assist in response to emergency incidents.

-- Maintain and test a Storm Warning system consisting of outdoor warning sirens and Cable TV override.
+- Maintain and test a Storm Warning system consisting of outdoor warning sirens.

 - Activate the storm warning system to inform the public of severe weather dangers.

 - Make recommendations on the specifications and locations of outdoor warning sirens.

 - Encourage the use of NOAA Weather Radios by the public, government offices, schools and businesses.